andwin/google-spreadsheet-report/README.md

 2019-06-03 | 12 | 846 | 594

 The worksheet is created if it doesn't exist.
 Any missing column headers are also added.

+## Automatic purging of old data
+To keep the document from getting too big, rows with dates older than the retention limit will be purged on each update.

 ## Generating credentials
 1. Log in to the [Google Developer Console](https://console.developers.google.com/)